suad7/galla/README.md

 ### PROJECT SETUP INSTRUCTION
 - Clone this repository to your local computer.
 - Ensure you have python3.6 installed in your computer.
+- From the terminal navigate to the cloned project folder.